Nephiel/android-graffiti-height-fix/README.md

 Graffiti Height Fix
 ===================

+**Update (Feb.
+2016): ACCESS CO. released an official update for the Graffiti Pro app (v1.0.3) that addresses the height issue.
+So this module is no longer needed.**

 The classic handwriting recognition software from Palm, known as Graffiti™, is still available as a text input method for Android on the Play Store.
 Sadly, the publisher, Access Co., LTD., seems to have abandoned development and hasn't released any updates since 2011.